-If the database server comes close to overwriting a logical log that Enterprise Replication has not yet processed, user transactions are blocked until Enterprise Replication can advance.
-(This situation is called DDRBLOCK mode and occurs only if the system is severely misconfigured.)
+If the database server comes close to overwriting a logical log that Enterprise Replication has not yet processed, by default, user transactions are blocked until Enterprise Replication advances.
+You can specify other responses to the potential for overwriting the Enterprise Replication replay position.